 With fewer than 60 days to go until GDPR compliance D-Day, the Information Commissioner’s Office has finally released its guidance on how brands can use legitimate interests to gain consent for processing marketing data under the new regulation.

-The move comes ten months after the Data Protection Network published its own version of the guidance, following a collaboration with the DMA, ISBA and data protection specialists.
+The move comes nine months after the Data Protection Network published its own version of the guidance, following a collaboration with the DMA, ISBA and data protection specialists.

 The ICO guidance, which has just been published on its website without any notice, sets out a three-stage test that organisations can apply to help them decide whether a particular action is lawful, which covers the purpose of the activity, whether it is necessary and how this is balanced against an individual’s rights.